 Canyons are inherently risky.
 Flash floods occur without notice on sunny days.
 Technical skills & surrounding topography knowledge required yet does not eliminate risk.

 Wear good boots with ankle support

-After a few hours of fishing for dinner we made it back to camp with a plentiful haul and good photos of the falls.
-The hike out is difficult with a weighted pack, and as my buddy had realized he had lost his gun at some point the day before, we hiked out later than expected and caught the mid-morning heat of early September.
+After a few hours of fishing for dinner, we made it back to camp with a plentiful haul and good photos of the falls.
+The hike out is challenging with a weighted pack, and as my buddy had realized he had lost his gun at some point the day before, we hiked out later than expected and caught the mid-morning heat of early September.
 We hiked downstream, found our cairn, and ascended back to the west clear creek trail #17 trailhead in approximately 2.5 hours.
-Overall it was a great hike, and an opportunity to experience some of the most beautiful and remote areas west clear has to offer.
+Overall it was a great hike and an opportunity to experience some of the most beautiful and remote areas west clear has to offer.
 You can choose to hike out by taking trail #17 to the bullpen if you want to park another vehicle there... it would eliminate hiking out via the steep and slippery canyon route you came down.

 Check out the Triplogs.